tejeez/rf-frontends/README.md

 # Miscellaneous RF front-end circuits
+Here are the KiCad files for some RF amplifier PCB designs.

+Unless otherwise specified, the designs here are under the MIT license.

 ## wififem
 This is a 2.4 GHz TX and RX amplifier using a SE2611T WiFi front-end chip.
 It is intended to go between a LimeSDR and an antenna or a higher-powered